 Sights and sounds

-Children are connected to monitors that measure and record heart rate, respiratory rate and hemoglobin oxygen saturation.
+Children are connected to monitors that measure and record heart rate, respiratory rate and oxygen levels.
 This is not painful and is necessary for the safety of all patients.

 Some children will also require either mechanical breathing assistance or higher levels of supplemental oxygen than can be delivered through a cannula or mask.
-When this is necessary, an endotracheal (breathing) tube is placed through their nose or mouth.
+When this is necessary, a breathing tube is placed through their nose or mouth.
 This tube provides a connection between the patient and the ventilator, a machine that helps the patient breath and aids in the delivery of oxygen and the removal of carbon dioxide.

 Many other types of equipment, treatments and therapies may be administered to your child, depending upon his or her individual needs.
-The nurses, physicians and other staff members will explain these therapies to you and your child.
+The nurses, physicians, respiratory therapists, and other staff members will explain these therapies to you and your child.
 Please ask if you have questions.